laurencelundblade/QCBOR/README.md

 ## Floating Point Support

-By default, all floating-point features are supported.
+By default, all QCBOR floating-point features are enabled.
 This includes encoding and decoding of half-precision, CBOR preferred serialization for floating-point and floating-point epoch dates.